-We next relate exponential (polynomial) upper (lower) concentration bounds on the cost function to EC of the corresponding kernel matrices.
-To do this, we state the following lemmas with proofs provided in Appendix \ref{app:proofs_lemmas}. \begin{lemma} \rm If there exists an upper bound under variation of the random variable $\mathbf{x}_j$,
+We next relate the exponential (polynomial) upper (lower) bound on the cost function of the QNN to EC of the corresponding kernels.
+To do this, we state the following lemmas with proofs provided in Appendix \ref{app:proofs_lemmas}.